Russ Harvey Consulting - Computer and Internet Services

 Pin Frequent Apps on Taskbar

 I recommend pinning only your most frequently used apps on the taskbar.
-Unpin unused Microsoft defaults then pin apps that make you most productive.
+Unpin unused Microsoft defaults then pin apps that make you more productive.

-Pin additional apps on the Start menu that appears when you click on Start.
+Pin additional apps on the Start menu.
 These can be grouped, resized and arranged to suit your requirements.
-I recommend disabling live tiles unless you find the regular refreshing of content useful and doesn't impact your system.
+I recommend disabling live tiles unless you find the regular refreshing of content useful without noticeable slowing of your system.

 Prioritize Notifications